xgqfrms/vscode/README.md

 ## VSCode Code Snippets

-> tst with dynamic testcases
+> tst with dynamic testcases for leetcode

 ```json
 {